firebase/superstatic/README.md

   * `host` or `hostname` - The hostname of the server.
 Defaults to `localhost`.
   * `errorPage` - A file path to a custom error page.
 Defaults to [Superstatic's error page](https://github.com/firebase/superstatic/blob/master/lib/assets/not_found.html).
   * `debug` - A boolean value that tells Superstatic to show or hide network logging in the console.
 Defaults to `false`.
-  * `compression` - A boolean value that tells Superstatic to use [shrink-ray](https://www.npmjs.com/package/shrink-ray) to select an appropriate modern compression scheme (brotli/zopfli, gzip) based on the request Accept-Encoding header and the response Content-Type header.
+  * `compression` - A boolean value that tells Superstatic to serve gzip/deflate compressed responses based on the request Accept-Encoding header and the response Content-Type header.
 Defaults to `false`.
   * `gzip` **[DEPRECATED]** - A boolean value which is now equivalent in behavior to `compression`.
 Defaults to `false`.

-  **Note:** Environments on Node <= 0.12 or without C++11 will not be able to utilize advanced compression; Superstatic will fall back to gzip in these cases.

 ## Providers